wmt-web-virup/Hacktoberfest-2023/Viral Prajapati/Readme.md

 	We need a 50 Rs note and a 20 Rs note."

 - ## Q. Given an unsorted array of integers, find the length of the longest consecutive elements sequence.

+- ## Q. Print all prime number, which value is lower than given number.